igor-drozdov/alembic/_posts/2018-10-19-scaling-large-elm-application.md

 <blockquote>
 <p>
+The idea is to create a
+<code class="highlighter-rouge">Transition</code>
-The idea is to create a `Transition` message for every state and process it on a higher level in order to transit the application to another state.
+message for every state and process it on a higher level in order to transit the application to another state.
 </p>
 </blockquote>